Do you ever feel like you can't keep up at work or at home?

 I am a big advocate for working smarter, not harder, and it has helped me find a healthy work-life balance.
 When I’m making dinner, I make two to three portions while I have all the ingredients out.
 This way we have extra servings that I can freeze or serve throughout the week.

 Don’t re-invent the wheel.
 Another way to work smarter is to follow or copy what another successful person has done before.
 This is helpful both at home and at work.
 If someone else took the time to figure something out, why rack your brain by trying to do it differently?

 In addition to that, don’t re-invent your own wheel.
 Save time and stress by doing what’s worked best for you before.

 Final Thoughts on Achieving a Healthy Work-Life Balance

 Creating a healthy work-life balance is challenging and takes time, but it’s achievable!

 - Prioritize your tasks and cut out unimportant things in your life so you can focus on your “MUST DO’S.”

-- Save time and maintain your sanity by keeping yourself organized (use a planner, create to-do lists, declutter).
+- Save time and maintain your sanity by keeping yourself organized (use a planner, Healthy Living Log, create to-do lists, declutter).

 - Life is ever-changing and can throw a curve ball your way at any moment.
 Adapt, come up with a plan B and put structures in place so you’re able to still manage your time wisely.